iameberedavid/Relational-Database-Design-for-Nour-Medical-Centre/README.md

 ![SQL](https://img.shields.io/badge/SQL-blue)
 ![MIT](https://img.shields.io/badge/MIT%20License-brightgreen)

+# Relational Database Design for Nour Medical Centre

 ## 📌 Project Overview

 Nour Medical Centre is a small medical facility that requires a structured database to manage its day-to-day clinical operations.

-This project involves the **design and implementation of a relational database schema using MySQL** to manage patients, doctors, appointments, diagnoses, and prescribed medications.
+This project involves the **design and implementation of a relational database using MySQL** to manage patients, doctors, appointments, diagnoses, medications, and prescriptions.

 The database was developed using a **requirements-driven approach**, applying core relational database principles including entity-relationship modeling, normalization, primary and foreign keys, referential integrity, data consistency, and transaction reliability.